semaphoreci/docs/docs/reference/semaphore-changelog.md

 - A new global sidebar.
 It uses less screen real estate and you can star projects and dashboards to appear on top of the list.
 Also, it loads really fast.
-- New version of CLI v0.14.1 has beed released.
+- A new version of CLI v0.14.1 has beed released.
-   - You can now configure pull-request related setting by editing the project
+   - You can now configure pull-request related settings by editing the project
    - A fix for the race condition between toolbox installation and debug session initialization has been released.
 This bug manifested as "unknown command checkout" if the debug session entry happened before the